Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Supplementary figures and additional models

-In addition to the nine models listed in Table \ref{table:model}, we construct two more models: r1c14hdm and r1c14ldmsf03.
-The `hdm' designation indicates high DM resolution, adopting $\mratio=1$ with $\ndm=1.14\times10^8$.
+In addition to the nine models listed in Table \ref{table:model}, we construct two additional models: r1c14hdm and r1c14ldmsf03.
+The "hdm" designation indicates high DM resolution, adopting $\mratio=1$ with $\ndm=1.14\times10^8$.
 In model r1c14, with different masses between DM and star particles, potential numerical effects could arise from using the same softening length for stars and DM particles ($0.03 \, \kpc$).
 It turns out that such effects have a minimal impact on bar formation of unstable disks when comparing model r1c14 and r1c14hdm.
-For model r1c14ldmsf03, we test the effect of a DM softening length of $0.30 \, \kpc$ to demonstrate the inverse correlation between the softening length and the buckling effects on bar strength.
+For model r1c14ldmsf03, we test the effect of a DM softening length of $0.30 \, \kpc$ to demonstrate the correlation between the softening length and the buckling effects on bar strength.
+The results are overlaid for comparison in Fig. \ref{fig:f2max_lz_appendix}.

 \end{appendix}